KaTeX/KaTeX/CONTRIBUTING.md

 If you make any changes to Parser.js, add Jest tests to ensure they work.

+Some tests verify the structure of the output tree using [snapshot testing](https://facebook.github.io/jest/docs/en/snapshot-testing.html).
+Those snapshots can be updated by running `npm run test:jest:update`.

+Also, test code coverage can be collected by `npm run test:jest:coverage`.
+You can view the report in `coverage/lcov-report/index.html`.

 #### Screenshot tests

 To ensure the final output looks good, we screenshot different expressions.